jason-fox/dita-bootstrap.react/renderer/README.md

-# DITA Bootstrap React Frontend
+# Abstract Syntax Tree Renderer

 Next.js + react-bootstrap web application that fetches `[type, props?, ...children]` JSON AST files (produced by the `dita-bootstrap.ast` DITA-OT plugin) and recursively renders them into real `react-bootstrap` components.

-See the [top-level README](../README.md) for how this application connects with `backend/`.
+See the [top-level README](../README.md) for how this application connects with `data-store/`.

 ## Key Features